 Salt Spring Island - Today's walk begins with a transfer to Beaver Point Hall, where you will begin your exploration of the southeast corner of Salt Spring Island.
 You'll follow well-marked trails to Ruckle Provincial Park, named after the family whose homestead this was in the 19th century.
 Walk along the shore to King's Point, and continue on to Yeo Point, where you'll enjoy views of the Channel Islands, home to seals and cormorants.
 Follow the water's edge through the Tsawout Band Reserve before returning to our hotel.

-Mayne Island - Cycling is on the agenda today.
+Galiano Island - Cycling is on the agenda today.
 Pedal to Ganges, the island's main town as you explore the southern portion of Salt Spring Island.
 You won't be able to resist the shops - this could be where you find that perfect souvenir.
 From Ganges you'll hop on the ferry to Mayne Island, the smallest of the inhabited southern Gulf Islands.
 Once a stop over for rowdy miners with Gold Rush fever, the island is now a quiet getaway of farms and orchards, sandy beaches and deep bays.
-Explore some of the island before arriving at tonight's accommodation, where you settle in for two nights.
+Explore some of the island before returning to your accommodation.

 Saturna Island - Enjoy a whole new perspective of the islands as you take to the sea in your kayak.
 You'll receive everything you need at Blue Vista Resort, including a lesson to get you started and a guide, who'll accompany you today.
 Paddle to Winter Cover Marine Provincial Park, once a quarry and now meadows and wetlands sheltering migratory waterbirds.
 Head into Boot Cove below steep hills descending to the water and arrive at Lyall Harbour on Saturna Island, which will be your home for the next two nights.